 The new guidelines will provide a centralized intake process that will allow quicker processing times and allow workers, advocates, and their attorneys to circumvent individual DHS offices that have essentially played by their own rules by requiring different documentation and materials than those of neighboring DHS field offices.
 The new policies now allow undocumented workers to apply for legal work visas simultaneously.

 If you are an undocumented individual and you believe your employer violated your rights, you need a migrant workers lawyer on your side immediately.
 At Bibiyan Law Group, we recover millions of dollars for mistreated workers yearly.
 We take it personally when employers mistreat migrant workers and will stop at nothing to hold them accountable.
-Our consultations are always free.
+The Tomorrow Law team can help you and our consultations are always free.
 Contact us today.